ireceptor-plus/turnkey-podman/README.md

 * Fedora 33
 * Debian 11 RC1 Bullseye

 ## Installation of the scripts

+* scriptspod3 contains scripts for turnkey version 3
+* scriptspod4 is for version 4

-Clone branch production-v3 from https://github.com/sfu-ireceptor/turnkey-service-php to a location where you have enough storage to host the amount of data you want to support.
+Clone branch e.g. production-v4 from https://github.com/sfu-ireceptor/turnkey-service-php to a location where you have enough storage to host the amount of data you want to support.

-Copy scriptspod directory to turnkey-service installation directory.
+Copy scriptspod4 directory to turnkey-service installation directory and create a link $ ln -s scriptspod4 scriptspod

 ## Edit file podman.conf.sh.EDIT